 Barbados is nestled just north of the equator in what is known as the tropics.
 Therefore, this tiny island paradise has a climate blessed with a beautiful weather combination – bright sunshine and cool breezes virtually all year round.

-The climate in Barbados is considered to be moderately tropical, and you’ll find temperatures reasonably constant, typically range between 80-86 degrees Fahrenheit (27-30 degrees Celsius) and 70-76% humidity for most of the year.
+The climate in Barbados is considered to be moderately tropical, and you’ll find temperatures reasonably constant, typically ranging between 80-86 degrees Fahrenheit (27-30 degrees Celsius) and 70-76% humidity for most of the year.

 The moderately high daytime temperatures are balanced by refreshing, cooler nights thanks to Tradewinds coming in off the Atlantic Ocean, just to the north/north-east of the island.